Posted in: Hot Topics

 You can also read this article in Spanish or Chinese.
 Gratitude to the MGH Chelsea Healthcare Center and the MGH International Marketing Team for making this possible.

-The outbreak of the new coronavirus disease (COVID-19) has created a lot of anxiety and uncertainty for all of us, including children and teens.
+The outbreak of the COVID-19 has created anxiety and uncertainty for all of us, including children and teens.
 During stressful times, no matter what their age, children want to know three basic things:

 As parents and caregivers, we need to talk with our kids about COVID-19 to address these concerns.
 Below are seven tips on how to engage with kids of all ages to help them maintain emotional stability during the crisis, followed by guidance on how to tailor conversations for kids at of different ages.